mschmidty/schmidty_notes/content/blog/r/aim_total_foliar_cover/index.md

 the month lines.
 For it, I’m using my favorite dataset, the Bureau of Land Management’s, Assessment, Inventory, and Monitoring dataset.
 Here is total foliar cover for every point completed in the Western Lower 48 states.
-You can find the dataset [here](https://gbp-blm-egis.hub.arcgis.com/pages/aim).
+You can find the data set [here](https://gbp-blm-egis.hub.arcgis.com/pages/aim).

 ``` r